-- 3.9 One of the Council's 5 strategic objectives is "working with partners, the community and volunteers to sustain services of good value" included within this objective is reference to the operation of decision-making structures that are open, transparent and accountable.
-It is an important principle for how the Council conducts itself. - 3.10 All decisions of the Council are made in accordance with principles laid down in the Constitution and include the following:- - A presumption in favour of openness; - With due explanation as to what options were considered and giving clear reasons for the decision.

-All meetings of the Council, Policy and Resources Committee and other Committees are open to the public.
-Recordings of these meetings have been published on the Pendle Council YouTube Channel.

-Agenda papers and reports together with the Minutes of all meetings are publicly available on the Council's website unless they are exempt from publication.
+- 3.9 One of the Council's 5 strategic objectives is "working with partners, the community and volunteers to provide services of good value" included within this objective is reference to the operation of decision-making structures that are open, transparent and accountable.
+It is an important principle for how the Council conducts itself. - 3.10 All decisions of the Council are made in accordance with principles laid down in the Constitution and include the following:- - A presumption in favour of openness; - With due explanation as to what options were considered and giving clear reasons for the decision. - 3.11 All meetings of the Council, Policy and Resources Committee and other Committees are open to the public, with meetings during 2020/21 being conducted via the use of Microsoft Teams.
+Recordings of these meetings have been published on the Pendle Council YouTube Channel. - 3.12 Agenda papers and reports together with the Minutes of all meetings are publicly available on the Council's website unless they are exempt from publication.
 Examples of the latter are rare at Pendle Council.
 All Council meetings have an opening section which includes public participation with an opportunity to raise questions at the meeting.
-Guidance on this is also available on our website.

-- 3.11 The Council operates a total of 5 Area Committees covering all parts of the Borough with defined terms of reference and the ability generally to determine local matters.
-These meet monthly and provide a valuable tool in promoting engagement with the local community. - 3.12 The Council's guidance on 'The role of a Councillor' contains the following which reinforces the importance of openness requiring Councillors to:
+Guidance on this is also available on our website. - 3.13 The Council has Area Committees covering all parts of the Borough with defined terms of reference and the ability generally to determine local matters.
+These meet monthly and provide a valuable tool in promoting engagement with the local community. - 3.14 The Council's guidance on 'The role of a Councillor' contains the following which reinforces the importance of openness requiring Councillors to: